TJXStyles/mark-media-plugin/README.txt

 Ordered list:

-1. Some feature
-1. Another feature
-1. Something else about the plugin
+1. Adds the post or page slug as a body class